vseryakov/backendjs/README.md

   message being a JSON object with the request API path and mtime, other properties depend on the call made.
 - the connection that initiated `/account/subscribe` receives an event

-## nanomsg
-To use publish/subcribe with nanomsg, first nanomsg must be compiled in the backend module.
-Usually this is done when explicitely installed with `--backendjs_nanomsg` options to the npm install, see above how to install the package.

-All nodes must have the same configuration, similar to the LRU cache otherwise some unexpected behaviour may happen.
-The config parameter `queue-host` defines where to publish messages and from where messages can be retrieved.
-Having more than one hosts listed will ensure better reliability of delivering messages, publishing will be load-balanced between all configured hosts.

 ## Redis
-To configure the backend to use Redis for messaging set `queue-type=redis` and `redis-host=HOST` where HOST is IP address or hostname of the single Redis server.
+To configure the backend to use Redis for messaging set `queue-host=redis://HOST` where HOST is IP address or hostname of the single Redis server.

 ## RabbitMQ
-To configure the backend to use RabbitMQ for messaging set `queue-type=amqp` and `amqp-host=HOST` and optionally `amqp-options=JSON` with options to the amqp module.
+To configure the backend to use RabbitMQ for messaging set `queue-host=amqp://HOST` and optionally `amqp-options=JSON` with options to the amqp module.

 ## Server/worker messaging